United States Sixth Fleet: Task Force 60

 Task Force 60 was for many years the Sixth Fleet's Battle Force.
-When any carrier strike group enters into the Mediterranean operating area it is usually designated TF 60 and the battle group commander, a one or two-star flag officer, assumes duties as Commander Task Force 60 (CTF 60) from COMDESRON 60.
+When any carrier strike group enters into the Mediterranean operating area it was usually designated TF 60 and the battle group commander, a one or two-star Rear Admiral, assumes duties as Commander Task Force 60 (CTF 60) from COMDESRON 60.
 The Task Force is often composed of one or more aircraft carriers, each with an accompanying complement of two to six cruisers and destroyers.
 On board the aircraft carrier is a Carrier air wing of 65–85 aircraft.
-This air wing is the primary striking arm of the Strike Group, and includes attack, fighter, anti-submarine, and reconnaissance aircraft.
+This air wing is its primary striking arm, and includes attack, fighter, anti-submarine, and reconnaissance aircraft.

 During the 1986 confrontation with Libya, that led to Operation El Dorado Canyon, the Sixth Fleet's battle force was under the command of Rear Admiral David E. Jeremiah.
 Task Group 60.1 under Rear Admiral J.C.
-Breast was made up of the Coral Sea and her escorts, Task Group 60.2 under Jeremiah, Saratoga and her escorts, and Task Group 60.3 under Rear Admiral Henry H. Mauz, Jr., America and her escorts.
+Breast was made up of the Coral Sea and her escorts, Task Group 60.2 under Jeremiah, Saratoga and her escorts, and Task Group 60.3 under Rear Admiral Henry H. Mauz, Jr., and her escorts.
 Task Group 60.5, the Surface Action Group under Captain Robert L. Goodwin, was made up of a missile cruiser, missile destroyer, and another destroyer.